uviclibraries/data-frames/3-visualize-dataframe.md

 ### 1. Sort your data using `df.sort_values()`.
 Choose which column you would like to sort by using the `by` argument `by= ['column name']`.
 The column should be numeric for the following steps. would you like to see the top values or bottom values?
 Set the `ascending` argument to either `False` or `True`.
+Again, use `inplace=True` to replace your existing DataFrame.

 <details>
 <summary>Click for code help</summary>
 <img src="images\data-frames-Activity-03\sort.PNG"/>